Sumy railway station: Infrastructure

 The station's track layout consists of two parallel sections: receiving and sorting.

 The average volume of loading and unloading is 18 cars.
 Cargo operations are carried out on three access tracks.
 The station loads cargo such as timber, grain, scrap metal, equipment, pipes, and construction materials; it unloads coal, gas, cement, and petroleum products.

 Passenger service

-The station serves as a stop for passenger trains "Capital Express" Kharkiv - Kyiv, and Sumy - Kyiv (on weekends the train route is extended to the Vinnytsya).
+The station serves as a stop for passenger trains "Capital Express" Kharkiv - Kyiv, and Sumy - Kyiv.